danilgotvyansky/djangoapp_with_devops/vagrant/djangoapp/README.md

 * [wait-for-it.sh](https://github.com/vishnubob/wait-for-it)

 ## Installation process ##
-Our application will be deployed on 2 nodes (node1 & node2).
+Our application is deployed on 2 nodes (node1 & node2).
 Each node will contain 2 *Docker containers*: one for application and one for the database.

-It is planned that later **GitHub actions** will automatically deploy our containers from our *control* machine (which will be set as the *self-hosted runner*) using the automatically built images which will be pushed to the GitHub Registry as well.
+[GitHub actions](https://github.com/danilgotvyansky/djangoapp_with_devops/blob/main/.github/workflows/README.md) automatically builds the image, pushes it to the **GitHub registry** and then the package is pulled and launched on the both nodes as they are registered as *self-hosted runners*.

-For now, I will show how to deploy application without GitHub actions as it hasn't been configured yet.
+Below you can find the steps to build the application manually if needed without the GitHub Actions workflow.

 1. Connect to your application server (*node1*).
 ```